Skip to Main Content

 • maintaining academic integrity,

-• developing important skills such as critical thinking, and
+• developing essential skills such as critical thinking and

 • avoiding over-reliance by honing individual writing skills

-Please consult relevant parts of this guide for more information, the USask Integrity website's Generative AI information page (including its section on AI detection), and USask's GenAI resources for faculty and instructors.
-USask released provisional educator guidelines for use of AI, particularly GenAI, in August 2024.
+Please consult relevant parts of this guide for more information, such as the USask Integrity website's Generative AI information page (including its section on AI detection) and USask's GenAI resources for faculty and instructors.
+USask released provisional educator guidelines for using AI, particularly GenAI, in August 2024.

 Conversation Starters for Students: In addition to asking whether you have permission to use GenAI, you can ask instructors or supervisors some questions that will lead to enlightening and interesting conversations: